TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/Debugging.rst

 Finding errors
 ==============

+..  versionchanged:: 12.0
+    The TypoScript management tools are now found in backend module :guilabel:`Site Management > TypoScript`.
+It was formerly found in "Page > Template".

+    The submodule :guilabel:`Active TypoScript` was renamed from "TypoScript Object Browser".
+It does not display syntax warnings anymore, those are displayed in the submodule :guilabel:`Included TypoScript` only.

+    The submodule :guilabel:`Included TypoScript` was renamed from "TypoScript Analyzer".

 There are no tools that will tell whether the given TypoScript code is 100% correct.
-The :guilabel:`TypoScript object browser` will warn about syntax errors though:
+The :guilabel:`Included TypoScript` will warn about syntax errors though:

-..  figure:: /Images/ManualScreenshots/Templates/SyntaxError.png
-    :alt: The TypoScript Object Browser showing a syntax error
-    :class: with-shadow

-Errors will also appear in the :guilabel:`template analyzer`, when viewing the content of a given template.
-It is also possible to see the full TypoScript code by clicking on the :guilabel:`View the complete TS listing` button at the bottom of the template
-analyzer:

-..  include:: /Images/AutomaticScreenshots/TemplatesModul/TemplatesViewFullListingButton.rst.txt

-The result is a long listing with all compiled line numbers, which makes it possible to find the error reported by the :guilabel:`TypoScript object browser`.

-..  figure:: /Images/ManualScreenshots/Templates/FullListing.png
+..  figure:: /Images/ManualScreenshots/TypoScriptModule/IncludedTypoScriptWarnings.png
-    :alt: The TypoScript Object Browser showing a syntax error
+    :alt: The submodule 'Included TypoScript' showing a syntax warning
-    :class: with-shadow

-In the frontend, the :guilabel:`admin panel` is another possibility to debug TypoScript; use its section called :guilabel:`TypoScript`.
+In the frontend, the :composer:`typo3/cms-adminpanel` is another possibility to debug TypoScript: use its section called :guilabel:`TypoScript`.
 It shows selected rendered (configuration) values, SQL queries, error messages and more.

 ..  index::
     TypoScript; Debugging stdWrap